binarykore/php-dev/README.md

 * This Tool eases up the use of One-Liner command, phpize then ./configure
 * Production-ready and Fully-tested, So code up' and use it properly

+## Bash Maketest Extension Tester / Checker

+* This Tool eases up the use of One-Liner Command, in testing the Functions of the PHP Extension.
+* Use either Bash or Sh (./maketest.sh.installer) in order to use the Tool and executing the Extension Functions.

 ## Demo, to test the Extension

 * php -dextension=hello.so -r "echo name('Abcd');"